-The Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) has decreased the repo rate by 25 basis points on 7 February 2019.
-The repo rate was decreased from 6.5% to 6.25%.
+The Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) decreased the repo rate by another 35 basis points on 7 August 2019.
+The repo rate was decreased from 5.75% to 5.4%.

 What is EMI?

 When you take a loan from a bank, you are required to pay it back in monthly installments.
-Each installment is known as an Equated Monthly Installment or EMI.
+Each installment is known as an Equated Monthly Installment (EMI).
 Every EMI comprises of two components - the principal and the interest.
-Banks, usually, try to collect most of the interest as soon as possible.
-Therefore, when you are repaying a loan, your EMI will have more of the interest component than the principal repayment amount at the beginning of the loan tenure.
-This gradually changes and your EMI will comprise of a high principal repayment amount and less interest repayment sum towards the end of the loan tenure.
+Banks, usually, try to collect most of the interest in the first half of your tenure.
+That’s why, when you’re repaying a loan, your EMI in the beginning has a large interest component.
+This gradually changes with your EMI carrying a higher principal component towards the end of your loan tenure.

 Commercial banks and Repo Rate

 Commercial banks function by sourcing funds through various avenues, lending the funds, and making the profit on the interest.
 Banks raise funds through the following channels: